 - A jam/jelly is at Setting point when it gels enough to form a wrinkled skin when you push your finger through it.
 The simplest way to test this is to drip a bit of boiling jam/jelly on a cold plate, letting it cool for 5 minutes or so, then giving it a poke.
 If it doesn’t look gelled enough, continue boiling for another 5 minutes and try again.

 - Many recipes call for equal fruit:sugar ratios.
-This will lead to quicker Setting jams/jellies, but we find it detracts from the actualy fruit flavour, and it’s not necessary anyway.
-A ratio of 4:3 of fruit (or strained liquid):sugar is plenty.
+This will lead to quicker Setting jams/jellies, but we find it detracts from the actual fruit flavour, and it’s not necessary anyway.
+A ratio of 4 parts fruit (or strained liquid)to 3 parts sugar is plenty.

 - Using thoroughly clean equipment, ensuring all jars & lids are sound and undamaged, and sterilising your jars and lids are all vital to ensure your jam/jelly seals properly, and remains free from harmful bacteria.